GreyCollar/docs/docs/features/async-chat.md

+---
+sidebar_position: 3
+title: Async Chat
+description: Communicate effectively across time zones with our powerful async chat feature.
+Unlike real-time messaging, async chat allows users to leave messages that team members can respond to at their convenience.
+This feature is ideal for distributed teams working across different schedules.
+---

+# Async Chat

 Communicate effectively across time zones with our powerful async chat feature.
 Unlike real-time messaging, async chat allows users to leave messages that team members can respond to at their convenience.
 This feature is ideal for distributed teams working across different schedules.

 Threads help organize discussions around specific topics or tasks, ensuring that important conversations are easy to follow.
 The platform also offers message pinning, tagging, and search functionality for easy access to essential information.